hd-UQ/cd_dynamax/Goals.md

     - Tests pass (PENDING) for linear case with regular sampling [cdnlgssm_test_filter_linear_TRegular](./src/cdnlgssm_test_filter_linear_TRegular.py).
         - Fix the test to show that {d-EKFs / d-UKF } == {cd-EKFs / cd-UKF} for linear system.
             - After SGD learning (which is accurate), filtered means and covs are not accurate anymore
+            - How is this possible, if CD tests pass?

     - Pending:
         - Improve EnKF: